a-breezy/notetaker-2/README.md

 [Repo](https://github.com/a-breezy/notetaker-2)

 ## Usage
-Check out the deployed app
+Check out the [deployed app](https://notetaker-2662341.herokuapp.com/) and start adding your own notes!
+Note will be stored in the database, so write out a note and watch it persist until deleted